Kitware/kitware.github.io/paraview-glance/README.md

-The "paraview-glance" repo has been renamed to "Glance", necessitating these page redirects.
+The "paraview-glance" repo has been renamed to "glance", necessitating these page redirects.